gmemstr/alis/README.md

 If some time later after an system update for any reason the system does not boot correctly a recovery script is also provided to enter in a recovery mode that allows to downgrade packages or execute any other commands to restore the system.
 Also a log of the installation can be taken with <a href="https://asciinema.org/">asciinema</a>.

+For new features, improvements and bugs fill an issue in GitHub or make a pull request.
+You can test it in a VirtualBox virtual machine (recommended) before run it in real hardware.
+If you test it in real hardware please send me an email to pico.dev@gmail.com with the machine description and tell me if something goes wrong or all works fine.
+[Pull request](https://github.com/gmemstr/alis/pulls) and [new feature request](https://github.com/gmemstr/alis/issues) are welcome!

 **Warning!
-This script can delete all partitions of the persistent storage.
-It is recommended to test it first in a virtual machine like <a href="https://www.virtualbox.org/">VirtualBox</a>.**
+This script deletes all partitions of the persistent storage**

 Currently these scripts are for me but maybe they are useful for you too.